Max Beerbohm: Early life

-Born in 57 Palace Gardens Terrace, London which is now marked with a blue plaque, Henry Maximilian Beerbohm was the youngest of nine children of a Lithuanian-born grain merchant, Julius Ewald Edward Beerbohm (1811–1892).
-His mother was Eliza Draper Beerbohm (c.
+Born in 57 Palace Gardens Terrace, London which is now marked with a blue plaque, Henry Maximilian Beerbohm was the youngest of nine children of a Lithuanian-born grain merchant of Dutch and German ancestry, Julius Ewald Edward Beerbohm (1811–1892).
+His mother was Englishwoman Eliza Draper Beerbohm (c.
 1833–1918), the sister of Julius's late first wife.
-Although the Beerbohms were supposed by some to be of Jewish descent, on looking into the question in his later years Beerbohm told a biographer:
+Although the Beerbohms were supposed by some in Britain to be of Jewish descent, on looking into the question in his later years Beerbohm told a biographer:

 I should be delighted to know that we Beerbohms have that very admirable and engaging thing, Jewish blood.
 But there seems to be no reason for supposing that we have.
 Our family records go back as far as 1668, and there is nothing in them compatible with Judaism.

 Beerbohm was close to four half-siblings, one of whom, Herbert Beerbohm Tree, was already a renowned stage actor when Max was a child.
 Other older half-siblings were the author and explorer Julius Beerbohm and the author Constance Beerbohm.
-His nieces were Viola, Felicity and Iris Tree.
+His nieces were Viola, Felicity, and Iris Tree.